-Despite the continued challenging situation during the six-month period ended 30 June 2024, the Group increased its commercial production to 3,297 thousand tonnes of iron one pellets, representing an increase of 68% compared to the period ended 30 June 2023, and sold 3,849 thousand tonnes of its products, compared to 2,085 thousand tonnes during the six-month period ended 30 June 2023.
+Despite the continued challenging situation during the six-month period ended 30 June 2024, the Group increased its commercial production to 3,297 thousand tornes of iron ore pellets, representing an increase of 68% compared to the period ended 30 June 2023, and sold 3,849 thousand tornes of its products, compared to 2,085 thousand tornes during the six-month period ended 30 June 2023, and sold 3,849 thousand tornes of its products, compared to 2,085 thousand tornes during the six-month period ended 30 June 2023.
 As a result, the Group's net cash position slightly increased from US\$108,293 thousand at the beginning of the year to US\$111,511 thousand as at 30 June 2024, despite pressure on prices for key input materials and continued investment in sustaining and efficiency capital expenditure projects to ensure asset integrity and some efficiency gains.
 As at the date of the approval of these interim condensed consolidated financial statements, the Group is in a net cash position of approximately US\$107,300 thousand with an available cash balance of approximately US\$110,900 thousand.
-In addition to the available cash balance, the Group has an outstanding trade receivable balance of approximately US\$50,500 thousand from its pellet and concentrate sales, which are expected to be collected in the next few months, and finished goods already stockpiled at different ports or storage locations other than the plant of 206 thousand tonnes.
+In addition to the available cash balance, the Group has an outstanding trade receivable balance of approximately US\$60,500 thousand from its pellet and concentrate sales, which are expected to be collected in the next few months, and finished goods already stockpiled at different ports or storage locations other than the plant of 206 thousand tornes.